Crispy13/crispy/README.md

 # Crispy
 Functions for personal use

+## Examples
+Notebook examples using this repo are in /examples folder.

 ## Default Logger
 This module have a default logger, you can add a file handler to the logger as the following: